Peloton Stock: Is It a Good Buy?

 A Rebound Effort Pedaling at Full Throttle

-Despite these signs of turbulence, Peloton shows no sign of giving up on its new customers and newfound profitability.
-The company has a number of new developments underway, including the following:
+Despite these signs of turbulence, Peloton shows no sign of giving up.
+The company touted some new developments in its shareholder letter, including the following:

 Good To Know